JStuborn/QuadDB/README.md

 Together, these processes provide a secure and efficient way to store JSONL data, making the .qdb extension suitable for applications that require both data protection and optimization of storage space.

-## Planned Functionalities
+## Planned Functionalities & Rest API
-Planned features have been moved [here](https://github.com/CyberDefenseEd/QuadDB/markdown/FUTURE.md)

-## API Docs
-API docs have been moved [here](https://github.com/CyberDefenseEd/QuadDB/markdown/REST.md)
+Both have been moved to our wiki [here](https://github.com/CyberDefenseEd/QuadDB/wiki)